bitcoin-s/bitcoin-s/README.md

 Transactions are run through the interpreter to check the validity of the Transaction.
 These are packaged up into an object called ScriptProgram, which contains the following:
   - The transaction that is being checked
-  - The specific input index that it is
+  - The specific input index that it is checking
   - The scriptPubKey for the crediting transaction
   - The flags used to verify the script